kycdao/smart-contracts/ethereum/kycdao-ntnft/README.md

 # KYCDAO Non-transferable NFT - Solidity

-For details on making compatible changes to the contracts please [Upgrades.md](./Upgrades.md)
+For details on making compatible changes to the contracts please see [Upgrades.md](./Upgrades.md)

+## Install

+Install all required packages with:
+`npm install`

+## Compiling

+To ensure all the TypeScript type files are available to tasks and tests, compile with:
+`npm run compile`

 ## Testing